Trump's Interior Secretary Recommends Shrinking Obama's Controversial National Monument

 "I encourage the president to take this recommendation seriously, and I applaud the secretary for his balanced and responsible proposal," Herbert added.

-Rep. Jason Chaffetz also praised Zinke Monday and referred to the report as a "first step."
+Republican Rep. Jason Chaffetz also praised Zinke on Monday, and referred to the report as a "first step."

 "A locally-driven, legislative approach is the best way to strike a balance among the people who love and use the vast acreage surrounding the Bears Ears," Chaffetz said.
 "Now it is up to Congress to find a win-win solution that will create a balance between conservation and use."